miaacostach/Genesys/README.md

 ✅ Additional Utilities – Various scripts to improve workflow and efficiency.

-Genesys is a vital platform connecting genebanks worldwide, allowing researchers to discover, analyze, and manage germplasm collections efficiently.
+Genesys is a vital platform connecting genebanks worldwide, allowing researchers to discover, analyze, and manage plant germplasm collections efficiently.
 This repository equips you with the tools to interact seamlessly with its data.

 🚀 Start exploring now and optimize your Genesys workflow!